coffee beans

 Best Roast for Chemex

-The coffee roast level of your beans will make a huge difference to the flavor profile of your coffee, more so than the origin.
-There are a lot of different names given to coffee bean roasts, but they can be generally placed in one of three categories: light, medium, or dark.
+The coffee roast level will make a bigger difference to the flavor profile of your coffee than the origin.
+While roasters use a lot of different names, coffees can fall into one of three categories: light, medium, or dark.

 Dark roast coffee is the easiest to extract flavors from, which is why they’re the preferred coffee beans for espresso – a short extraction processes.
 The oils are nearest the surface so are very easy to extract.
 You tend to taste more of the roast than the origin and the bitter notes are more prevalent.